tophatter/facebook-ruby-ads-sdk/README.markdown

 ### [Ad Sets](https://developers.facebook.com/docs/marketing-api/reference/ad-campaign) (Fetch, Find, Create, Update, Destroy)

+Notes:
+* It's important to make sure your targeting spec makes sense in the context of the promoted object.
+For example if the promoted object is an iOS app and the targeting spec specifies Android devices your ads are not likely to perform well since no one will be able to download your iOS app.

 ```ruby
 # You interact with ad sets via a campaign:
 campaign = account.campaigns(effective_status: nil).first